-It's frustrating when your website can't break onto the first page of Google results for that high-volume keyword you've been trying to target, but it's even more frustrating when your website isn't showing up on Google at all.
+It's frustrating when your website can't break onto the first page of Google results for that high-volume search term you've been trying to target, but it's even more frustrating when your website isn't showing up on Google at all.

 Why does this happen?